vhvkhoa/show-attend-and-tell/README.md

 # Show, Attend and Tell
 <b> This code is based on the code of a github user [yunjey](https://github.com/yunjey/show-attend-and-tell)</b>.
 It is an attempt to reproduce the performance of the image captioning method proposed in [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/pdf/1502.03044.pdf).

-## Some important modifications I made:
+## Some important modifications we made:

 - Changed the image-encoder to Resnet-101 by Pytorch, *you may want to take a look at [prepro.py](prepro.py) and modify line 197 to change the encoder to other CNN models*.